factopolis/factopolis/content/claims/china-was-opposed-to-denuclearization-of-korean-peninsula/_index.md

 ---
 title: China was opposed to denuclearization of Korean Peninsula
+negative: China was not opposed to denuclearization of the Korean Peninsula
 summary: China has supported it for over a decade.
 ---